How Effective Workplace Health Programs Reduce Health Care Costs

 Unhealthy lifestyle behaviors are responsible for most chronic diseases.
 These diseases cause approximately 70 percent of all deaths and up to 75% of all healthcare costs.
 Lack of physical activity, poor diets and tobacco use are directly responsible for 70-90% of chronic diseases.

 Salary and drug costs in the U.S. are the highest in the world.
 Physicians, nurses, and other healthcare providers make higher salaries than comparable professionals in other industrialized countries.
-In one company I consult with, the cost of medications has increased 27% in the past 12 months.
+In one company, the cost of medications has increased 27% in the past 12 months.
 Examples of soaring prices have been reported on multiple media outlets.
 Pharmaceuticals are the new gold rush.

 Expensive technologies and procedures such as MRI and CT scanning are medical marvels that come at a steep price.
 Fearing possible litigation, physicians will practice defensive medicine and order these scans when they are often unwarranted.
 This is one reason Americans do twice as much imaging as other populations in the industrialized world.